 Conversely, it means being able to take bearings on the ground and find your location on the map.
 To do all this you first need to know what all the arrows, lines and numbers on the compass mean, and how to manipulate its functions.

-There’s often a false sense of security in carrying technology like GPS.
+There’s often a false sense of security in carrying technology like a GPS.
 Just as with the map and compass, it’s not enough just to have it, you also need to know how to use it.

 You need to be able to translate the information from the GPS into something meaningful, like where you are and where you are going, which means understanding things like position formats and map datum.
 And, although typically designed more for wilderness conditions than your average mobile phone, your GPS is still prone to problems of technological failure.